vault-thirteen/bencode/ReadMe.md

 # Bencode

-A library for encoding and decoding the **Bencode** format.
+A library for encoding and decoding the _Bencode_ format.

 ## Description

-This package provides a mechanism for data encoding to and data decoding from the Bencode format.
+This package provides a mechanism for data encoding to and data decoding from the _Bencode_ format.

-The Bencode format was introduced with the appearance of the **BitTorrent** protocol.
+The _Bencode_ format was introduced with the appearance of the _BitTorrent_ protocol.

-Apart from the encoding and decoding data with the Bencode format, this packages also provides some additional functionality, such as:
+Apart from the encoding and decoding data with the _Bencode_ format, this packages also provides some additional functionality, such as:
 - Automatic self-check after file decoding;
-  - Automatic calculation of the **BitTorrent Info Hash** (also known as **BTIH**) after the file decoding.
+- Automatic calculation of the _BitTorrent Info Hash_ (also known as _BTIH_) after the file decoding.

 This package is focused on safety and reliability rather than speed.

-As opposed to many other existing bencode format libraries, this library follows the principle that during the decoding process of a stream the decoder stops at syntax errors just as they appear.
+As opposed to many other existing _Bencode_ format libraries, this library follows the principle that during the decoding process of a stream the decoder stops at syntax errors just as they appear.
 Moreover, the decoder is wise enough to stop when size fields are surprisingly long to prevent overflows in memory, so that the size-prefix overflow attack is not working on this decoder.
 Of course, this does not make the decoder the safest one, while it can only read those files which can be fully placed into the system memory (RAM).

 ## Importing

 ```
-import "github.com/neverwinter-nights/bencode"
+import "github.com/vault-thirteen/bencode"
 ```